By Sam Wightman

 In 2013, the performance rights to the musical were finally released to non-professional groups, meaning productions of Phantom have been cropping all over the world for audiences to enjoy.

 With some of the most recognisable songs in musical theatre, the classic story of Jean Valjean and revolutionary France is the longest-running musical in the history of the West End.
 Adapted from the novel by Victor Hugo, French songwriter Alain Boublil was first inspired by a London production of Oliver! to develop the show.
 Working with composer Claude-Michel Schonberg, a demo was first released in 1980 which featured the musician accompanying himself on piano whilst singing every part!

-5 years later, the theatrical staging that had debuted in Paris was revived in the first English-language translation at the Barbican Centre in 1985.
+Five years later, the theatrical staging that had debuted in Paris was revived in the first English-language translation at the Barbican Centre in 1985.
 Legendary tenor Colm Wilkinson followed the show to the Palace Theatre that same year.
 It later transferred to the Queen's Theatre in 2004, and the rest is history...

 No surprises that at the top of this list sits Agatha Christie's The Mousetrap at 64 years young.
-This record-breaking play has gone up a staggering 26,000 times in that time and doesn't look like it has any signs of stopping soon.
+This record-breaking play has gone up a staggering 26,000 times in and doesn't look like it shows any signs of stopping soon.
 Christie herself declared surprise at the longevity of its run, which has played uninterrupted in London following its initial pre-town UK tour.
 It even managed to relocate from the Ambassadors Theatre to St Martin's Theatre between the Saturday and Monday performances in 1974.